 Russian River Gulch State Park is a beautiful park in the Mendocino area.
-It has coastal bluffs, a sinkhole and a great trail to a waterfall.
+It has coastal bluffs, a sinkhole, and a great hike to a waterfall.
 We got the opportunity to hike there a few weeks back, and it was a fun experience with shaded trails and fantastic views.
-The waterfall hike is one of the highlights of the park and it is a little over five miles round trip, here is all the info.
+The waterfall hike is one of the highlights of the park, and it is a little over five miles round trip, here is all the info.

 - 5.5 miles